Dimensionality Reduction

 (tSNE) and Diffusion Map (DM).

-All functions need the condor
+All functions need the condor object as fcd

-to be used for the calculation.
+input and the data_slot to be used for the calculation.
 The

-function always uses the expr
+runPCA function always uses the expr slot for

 the calculation, for non-linear dimensionality reduction (UMAP, tSNE,

-DM) the user can decide to use the expr
+DM) the user can decide to use the expr data or the

-result as input_type
+pca result as input_type.

 Additionally, the user has the option to specifically state which